matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 * Any inaccessible children are omitted from the result, but the `m.space.child` events that point to them are still returned.
-* There could be loops in the returned child events - clients should handle this gracefully.
+* There could be loops in the returned child events - clients (and servers) should handle this  gracefully.
 * Similarly, note that a child room might appear multiple times (e.g. also be a grandchild).
 Clients and servers should handle this appropriately.
 * `suggested_only` applies transitively.